Last updated on January 3, 2023 by Wandering our World

 However Germany is one of those countries that does give France a run for its money when it comes to holiday vacations.
 While this nation isn’t much of a beach destination – although Germany’s islands in the north do have some beautiful stretches of coastline – it still has lots to offer.

 If anything, Germany is much more of a nature lover’s paradise, and its landscape is arguably more beautiful than France.

 The region of Bavaria – in Germany’s south – is comprised of mountains, castles, and quaint villages that look like they belong in paintings.
 While the mysterious Black Forest region and mountain range have inspired stories and fairytales for generations.

 In our opinion, Germany’s countless mountains, forests, and lakes makes it one of the best destinations in Europe for hiking, biking, and camping.
-So if you’re looking for an active holiday then Germany will likely be the better choice than France.
+So if you’re looking for an active holiday in nature then Germany will likely be the better choice than France.